derrickoswald/CIMApplication/LowVoltage/README.md

 ### verbose
-Logs messages at the INFO level for LowVoltage classes (as opposed to other Spark and CIMApplication classes which is handled by --log).
+Logs messages at the INFO level for LowVoltage classes (as opposed to other Spark and CIMApplication classes which is handled by --log, together with the log4j.properties configuration of Spark).

 ### three
 Creates three phase .glm models instead of single phase models.